Riemann-Silberstein geometric phase in 4D polarization space

 \section{Introduction}

-Geometric phases emerge from state evolution in parameter space and provide a unified framework for understanding fundamental phenomena in quantum and classical physics {\cite{RN54,RN53,shapere1989geometric,RN51}}.
-These phases have been extensively studied in diverse physical systems, including quantum particles \cite{RN53,RN49,RN58,RN48}, condensed matter \cite{RN47,RN46}, and classical wave systems \cite{RN45,RN43,RN42,RN41}.
-In optics, geometric phases can give rise to intriguing phenomena such as spin-orbit interactions \cite{RN40} and photonic topological states \cite{RN39,RN38,RN37,RN36}, providing profound insights into the geometric and topological properties of optical fields \cite{RN35,song2021plasmonic,RN34,RN33} and enabling novel mechanisms for light manipulation \cite{RN32,RN31,RN30,RN29,kim2022metasurface,xiong2023breaking}.
+Geometric phases emerge from state evolution in parameter space and provide a unified framework for understanding diverse phenomena in quantum and classical physics {\cite{RN54,RN53,shapere1989geometric,RN51}}.
+These phases have been extensively studied in various physical systems, including quantum particles \cite{RN53,RN49,RN58,RN48}, condensed matter \cite{RN47,RN46}, and classical wave systems \cite{RN45,chiao1986manifestations,RN43,RN42,RN41}.
+In optics, geometric phases can give rise to intriguing phenomena such as spin-orbit interactions \cite{RN40} and photonic topological states \cite{RN39,RN38,RN37,RN36}, providing important insights into the geometric and topological properties of optical fields \cite{RN35,RN34,RN33} and enabling novel mechanisms for light manipulation \cite{RN32,RN31,RN30,RN29,kim2022metasurface,xiong2023breaking}.